- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 Click here for information about prerequisites and placement tests for mathematics, biology, and chemistry courses.

-Foreign credits: Courses taken outside the United States (including courses taken during study-abroad programs) must be submitted to and approved for credit by the Academic Appeals Board prior to evaluation by the Office of the Registrar.
-Please contact Kris Sundberg at 800-828-4751 or 847-735-5000 with questions.
+International credits: Courses taken outside the United States (including courses taken during study-abroad programs) must be submitted to and approved for credit by the Academic Appeals Board prior to evaluation by the Office of the Registrar.
+Please contact the Registrar at 847-735-5027 with any questions.

 A normal full-time load is four courses per semester.
 As a general rule, you should register for courses from a variety of departments and divisions (natural sciences and mathematics, social sciences, and humanities).
 To help you get started, review the information here.